These vaccine quotes show the scientific benefit of vaccines and the opinions of leading people in the medical field.

 46. “Well, the people, I would say.
 There is no patent.
 Could you patent the sun?”
 [On being asked who owned the patent on his polio vaccine by journalist, Edward R. Murrow in 1954.] — Jonas Salk

 47. “When vaccination programs are successful to the point where the disease is unfamiliar to physicians and public alike, then concerns can arise with real or perceived side effects of a vaccine that affect a very small minority of those vaccinated.
-Such concerns lead to fewer children being vaccinated and to increasing occurrence of the disease.” ― Peter Parham
+Such concerns lead to fewer children being vaccinated and to the increasing occurrence of the disease.” ― Peter Parham

 48. “Clearly, some of the reason people embrace alternatives and reject vaccines is that they are angry and mistrustful of government and of pharmaceutical conglomerates.
 More than that, we pay too much for health care, it’s not good enough, and the system is too complex.
 We need alternatives.” ― Michael Specter